 Different programs have different terms and conditions.
 Three-year applicants are also accepted but will be considered on a case-by-case basis.
 You should contact your chosen faculty to see if your degree is accepted.
 The official sheet music must be sent as confirmation.

-Applicants do not need to have their documents evaluated by a third party in order to have their certificates evaluated as all documents are evaluated internally.
-However, evaluation by an acceptable accreditation service, such as those listed by the University of Vermont, is highly recommended.
+Applicants are not required to have their documents evaluated by a third party for certificate evaluation, as all documents are internally evaluated.
+However, it is highly recommended to undergo evaluation by an acceptable accreditation service, such as those listed by the University of Vermont.

 Applicants who receive an offer of admission must first submit and accept their response on the application portal.
 If you accept the offer, the International Education Office will contact you with further details.
 We encourage you to submit your responses by the following deadlines: